jkeger/arctic/README.md

-As well as making sure the code is working correctly, most tests are intended to be relatively reader-friendly examples to help show how all the pieces of the code work if you need to understand the inside details as a developer, alongside the more user-focused documentation.
+As well as making sure the code is working correctly, most tests are intended to be relatively reader-friendly examples to help show how all the pieces of the code work if you need to understand the internal details as a developer, alongside the more user-focused documentation.

 Compile the tests with `make test` (or `make all`) in the top directory, then run with `./test_arctic`.